Neverver language: Negating serial verb constructions

 In Lingarak, verbs can be strung together to form a single complex nucleus.
 This is process of compounding two verbs can be analysed as an instance of serialisation.
 These instances of verb constructions are typically referred to as serialised verb constructions and also typically behave like a single verb.
 In this way, they can only have one subject argument, and one si particle for negation.
 An example of negating one of these serialised verbs is demonstrated in example 10 below.

 As seen in example 10 above, the serialised verb construction ib-lav-bir, is negated with the post verbal particle si like all other typical scenarios of verb clause negation in Lingarak.
 This is because this serialised verb construction behaves like a single verb.
 However, the placement of the si particle begins to change when the second verb in the construction begins to play a more prepositional role (rather than verbal) as discussed below.

 The form delivs in Lingarak means 'go around'.
 However, this verb never occurs independently, but instead will serialise on the end of other verbs to form serial verb constructions.
 The serial constructions are presented in the table below.
-However, it is important to note that these serialisations only occur for verbs that have meaning of motion or posture.
+These serialisations only occur for verbs that have meaning of motion or posture.